-- Preparation of TIP process for anticipated RSTP and potential CMAQ requirements. - Data collection and analysis for yearly Performance Measures update. - Coordination with VDOT on TIP, STIP and Six Year Improvement Program (SYIP) details, procedures and updates. - Coordination with FTA, VDRPT, Valley Metro (GRTC) and RADAR (UHSTS) on public transportation related programming with regards to SYIP and TIP issues. - Development of GIS layers to display TIP projects - Staff evaluation and testing of web technology to display TIP projects - Staff evaluation and/or development of an in house TIP database/project tracking system. - Publication of the Annual Obligations Report.
+- Preparation of TIP process for anticipated RSTP, TA, and potential CMAQ requirements. - Data collection and analysis for Annual Performance Measures Report update. - Coordination with VDOT on TIP, STIP and Six Year Improvement Program (SYIP) details, procedures and updates. - Coordination with FTA, VDRPT, Valley Metro (GRTC) and RADAR (UHSTS) on public transportation related funding and programming with regards to the SYIP and TIP. - Development of GIS layers to display TIP projects - Staff evaluation and testing of web technology to display TIP projects - Staff evaluation and/or development of an in house TIP database/project tracking system. - Publication of the Annual Obligations Report.

-Products: Development of a new or updated TIP, annual listing of projects with federal obligations (federal funds), Data collection and analysis for annual listing of performance measures, staffing of the RSTP project selection process, staffing of the TA project selection process.
+Products: Development of a new or updated TIP, annual listing of projects with federal obligations (federal funds), data collection and analysis for annual listing of performance measures, staffing of the RSTP project selection process, staffing of the TA project selection process.
 Additional products may include TIP GIS development, website development related to the TIP and/or TIP database/tracking system development.
 Item 2.02 is a programming document it supports all planning factors (#1 - #8) to the extent that programming funds are available in a given 4-year time horizon.

-Estimated Budget: \$43,458 (\$38,070 PL and \$5,388 FTA/5303) (included for planning purposes only; not intended to be restrictive).
+Estimated Budget: \$33,792 (\$27,260 PL and \$6,532 FTA/5303) (included for planning purposes only; not intended to be restrictive).